stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 Because a REST caller can retrieve one and only one `Tenant` resource, it is often more convenient not to be concerned with the Tenant-specific URL is when performing a request, and instead use a simpler permanent alias.

 You can request the `current` Tenant resource, and the API server will automatically issue a `302` redirect to the `Tenant` resource corresponding to the currently executing API caller.
-In other words, this endpoint redirects the API caller to its own Tenant-specific REST resource URI.
+In other words, this endpoint redirects the API caller to their own Tenant's URI.

 **Example Request**